 Review Your Appliances

 Another important thing to do is to check your appliances to see if they are running energy efficient.
 If you have any refrigerators or stoves that are from the 1990’s or older, it’s best to replace them.
-They simply do not run nearly as efficient as our newer models.
+They simply do not run nearly as efficiently as our newer models.
 Do not forget to check your water heater and window frames as well.
 Additionally, you may be able to take a tax deduction for replacing old appliances and replacing them with certain EnergyStar appliances and windows.
 While it does mean spending a hefty amount of money now, the savings will make up for itself within time.

 Dimmer Switches are Your Friend

 Dimmer switches are a fantastic addition to your home as you can control how much light you use at any given time.
-Traditional switches allow for a set amount of light, even when you use energy efficient light bulbs.
+Traditional switches allow for a set amount of light, even when you use energy-efficient light bulbs.
 Dimmer switches allow you to turn the light up to the right amount that you can get by on, thus lowering how much energy you are using.

 Skip the Dryer